facebookresearch/multihop_dense_retrieval/README.md

 Simplified data files with **quesitons** and ground-truth **supporting passages**:

 ```
 # save pretrained models to models/ and all processed hotpotQA into data/
+# models will take about 2GB, and data will take 20GB since the pre-trained wikipedia index are included.
-./scripts/download_hotpot.sh
+bash ./scripts/download_hotpot.sh
 ```